 Maybe WD-40 is okay (To be clear, I would still never recommend it).
 Maybe an oil or other lubricant will work well.

 As you can see above with a Uesaka bar you shouldn’t put any lubricant in it at all.
 The point here is that all bars are different when it comes to their bearings or bushings.
-There is no one size fits all.
-Before you potentially end up ruining your bar, check with the manufacture to see what works best for your bar.
+There is no one-size-fits-all all.
+Before you potentially end up ruining your bar, check with the manufacturer to see what works best for your bar.